cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Preconditions:** A character sheet has been created by a user and saved.
 **Postconditions:** A different user can view the sheet.
 **Main Flow:**
     1. User prompts the program to save the sheet.
     2. Server creates a link or string that is capible of saving the data in the sheet.
     3. User is prompted to email or save the link to manually share.

-**Alternative Flow:**
+**Alternative Flow(s):**
     1. The sheet is blank and will not create the link.
     2. The sheet is incomplete and based on how much is missing it will not create a link.

 ![Share Character](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/ShareCharacterUseCase.png)

 **Use Case:** View list of all accounts

-  **Actor:** Admin
+**Actor:** User

-  **Description:** Admin views a list containing information for all account.
+**Description:** User views a list containing information for all account.

-  **Preconditions:** Admin needs to be logged into accounts.
+**Preconditions:** User needs to be logged into accounts.

-  **Post-Conditions:** Admin would have viewed a list of all accounts.
+**Post-Conditions:** User would have viewed a list of all accounts.
 **Main Flow:**
-  1. Admin logs onto account.
+  1. User logs onto account.
-  2. Admin can look at list of all accounts
+  2. User can look at list of all accounts

 ![View list of all accounts](https://raw.githubusercontent.com/cloudandr0id/DNDCharacterCreation/main/project_documentation/cs386_deliverables/deliverable_media/ViewAccountListUseCase.png)

 **Use Case:** Delete an account
 **Actor:** User
 **Description:** The user deletes their account and their characters are subsequently deleted.
 **Preconditions:** The user has an account and is currently logged into it.
 **Post-Conditions:** The account and any characters created by that account are deleted.
 **Main Flow:**
     1. User selects the “delete account” option
     2. The user is asked to confirm the account deletion
     3. Any characters connected to the account are deleted from the server
-4. The account and any related information is deleted from the server
+    4. The account and any related information is deleted from the server **Alternative Flow(s):**

-**Alternative Flow:**
     1. The user does not confirm the account deletion and no change is made.

 ![Delete an Account](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/DeleteAccountUseCase.png?raw=true)